In fiction, many characters wear fur garments, just because it's luxurious and glamorous.

-Knights Of Buena Vista is a Campaign Comic covering Frozen, and during Elsa's coronation it turned out that her cape was supposed to be lined with ermine, which Elsa sold for loads of cash.
+Knights Of Buena Vista is a Campaign Comic covering Frozen, and during Elsa's coronation it turned out that her cape was supposed to be lined with ermine, which Elsa sold for loads of cash (and Anna re-buys from Oaken for lining her winter outfit).
 She justifies it by claiming it was too warm to wear all that, and Anna's player mentions that she likes to wear her furs in summer.

 In Idiotsitter, Billie and Gene don oversized fur coats during "Happy Birthday", while they are also whacked out on peyote.
 The image of them in their coats and sunglasses, in-doors, is also a promo image for the series.

 Goldie Gold and Action Jack: Goldie Gold's standard outfit included a white fur jacket.
 She also has a winter outfit with an ermine-trimmed parka.

 A few in The Cleveland Show, including a coat Donna wore in a Blaxploitation film she did years before, and Rallo got in trouble for wearing nothing but a mink coat and underwear for a school picture.

 In one episode of The Jetsons, George and Mr. Spacely were in a competition where the prize was a mink coat, which each man wanted to give to his wife.
 They ended up in a tie and had a tug-of-war with the coat itself, causing it to tear.
 This worked out, since one wife ended up with a mink jacket and the other used the bottom half as a mink stole.

 Queen Elizabeth II got a mink wrap as a gift for her wedding.
 She wore it, and other fur wraps, quite often going out (probably because they were light compared to all the regalia she wore).
 This might have influenced how the fur wrap became such a common style of fur in The Fifties.